 This is Hal's most popular program: the Novice 1 Marathon Training Program.
 If you are training for your first marathon, this is the training program for you!
 Even if you are an experienced marathoner, you may choose this as a gentle and low-mileage approach to your favorite sport.
-More than a half million runners have used my programs with success.
+More than a million runners have used Hal's programs with success.
 Novice 1 will get you to the starting line--and finish line.
-Each day, Hal will send you emails telling you what to run and offering training tips.
-For more information and directions, see the Program Details below.

 At a glance

 Typical Week: 2 Day Off, 7 Other, 4 Run, 1 X-Train